-It’s finally time to book a family holiday!
+It’s finally time to go on that family holiday!
 You may have decided to take the plunge and head off to Changi Airport with the kids on your way to visit overseas family and friends.
 Or maybe you simply want a change of scene from Singapore!
 Whatever the reason, surviving a long-haul flight with younger children requires a huge bag of tricks and a divide-and-conquer strategy with your partner.
 But what about when you’re tackling that plane trip with the kids by yourself?
-I’ve had to haul my little wild ones to Sydney and back a few times now, and here are some lessons I’ve learned, the hard way, about flying solo with kids…
+I’ve had to haul my little wild ones to Sydney and back a few times now, and here are some lessons I’ve learned the hard way about flying solo with kids…

 1. Don’t forget to order the kids’ meals!

 Kid-friendly meals get served well ahead of the rest, and the last thing you want is your starving child having a meltdown because the kid across the aisle just got handed a tray of goodies with juice.
 Hop online and do it now before you forget.
 Because you will.
 (You need to do this at least 24 hours in advance.)
 Also, feeding the kids first is more manageable than wrangling your tray too.
 And it goes without saying – pack extra snacks to avoid hangry meltdowns, especially when flying solo with kids.

 2. Suck it up and pay for that window seat

 3. The luggage allowance police show no mercy

 Check the rules around your baggage allowance!
 You might think it’s more sensible to bring one large piece of luggage because you can’t physically handle two kids, carry-on bags with your arsenal of toys and snacks to stop the kids going crazy PLUS more than one piece of luggage… but if your suitcase goes over the allowance per bag, you’ll end up doing the repack of shame at check-in.
 Think you’re entitled to the kilos of luggage that come with all those tickets you’ve paid for?
 (Or at least a bit of leniency from the airlines?)
 Expect a big fat CANNOT.

 4. Beg, borrow or steal one of the airport strollers